-Our total exposure under the NIA at 30 June 2021 was \$514.2 million, largely comprising loans to sovereign countries or their agencies, and loans to natural resource projects in emerging markets.
+Our total exposure under the Government's National Interest Account as at 30 June 2022 was \$716.1 million, largely comprising loans to sovereign countries or their agencies, and loans to natural resource projects in emerging markets.

-Our largest exposure was to the Independent State of Papua New Guinea, with exposure of US\$148.9 million (A\$198.3 million) as at 30 June 2021.
+Our largest exposures are to Papua New Guinea LNG with an exposure of US\$138.3 million (A\$186.6 million) at 30 June 2022; and to the Independent State of Papua New Guinea with an exposure of US\$70.0 million (A\$101.8m).

-Further information on our business is available in our 2020-2021 Annual Report.
+Further information on our business is available in our FY2022 Annual Report.